 Recently there’s been some media attention about the American Cancer Society and our views on cancer screening that may have been confusing to some.
 It is important to know that the American Cancer Society is not changing our screening guidelines.

 The bottom line?
 We know that screening saves lives and creates more birthdays.
-We encourage women at average risk to get mammograms starting at age 40, to get Pap tests as soon as they are sexually active or no later than age 21, and both men and women at average risk to get screened for colon cancer starting at age 50.
+We encourage women at average risk to get mammograms starting at age 40, to get Pap and STD testing as soon as they are sexually active or no later than age 21, and both men and women at average risk to get screened for colon cancer starting at age 50.
 You can find our complete screening guidelines here.

 Guest Blog By Tim Sweeney